-An Interagency Consultation Review (ICR) Group is comprised of BCAG, the Butte County Air Quality Management District, Caltrans, FHWA, FTA, EPA, and the California Air Resources Board.
+The Interagency Consultation Review (ICR) Group is comprised of BCAG, the Butte County Air Quality Management District, Caltrans, FHWA, FTA, EPA, and the California Air Resources Board.
 The ICR was contacted via email to agree to the emissions analysis and conformity determination requirements applicable to the RTP/SCS.
 All pertinent material concerning air quality was reviewed with the ICR group.

 Butte County is home to five local Native American Rancherias.
-These include Berry Creek Rancheria, Mechoopda India Tribe of the Chico Rancheria, Enterprise Rancheria, Mooretown Rancheria and KonKow Valley Band of Maidu Indians.
+These include Berry Creek Rancheria of Maidu Indians of California, Mechoopda India Tribe of the Chico Rancheria, Enterprise Rancheria Estom Yumeka Maidu, Mooretown Rancheria and KonKow Valley Band of Maidu Indians.
 Each Rancheria is contacted concerning the development of the RTP/SCS.
 In addition, those Rancherias expressing an interest regarding BCAG's planning and programming activities receives an agenda to the BCAG TAC meetings, which include any RTP/SCS development material.
-BCAG has also extended several invitations to provide government-togovernment at site workshops concerning the RTP, as well as any other transportation related workshops.
+BCAG has also extended several invitations to provide government-to-government at site workshops concerning the RTP, as well as any other transportation related workshops.
 Currently, two Rancheria representatives have attended the BCAG Transportation Advisory Committee meetings.